solita/mnt-teet/app/build-tools/README.md

 ## Asset database schema

 Asset database schema is taken from `TEET_ROTL.xlsx` file in Sharepoint.
-Donload the sheet and run:
+Download the sheet and run:

 ```shell
 clj -A:asset-schema <path-to-downloaded-sheet>